Sabotage. Sigh. It’s real. And musicians are especially victims to it.

 2. Fear of Success.

-Fear covers a big domain and seeps into everything, but it is the number one saboteur we all have to hunt down and bust.
+Fear covers a big domain and seeps into everything as musicians, but it is the number one saboteur we all have to hunt down and bust.
 Fear steals confidence, fear steals time, fear steals our life right out from under us even with the best of intentions.
 And it does this without our permission and often without our awareness.

 Take Lisa for example.
 All she wanted was success.
 But every time she got close to it, she got so freaked out she ran.
 She didn’t trust anyone in the industry to “get her” and so her “knee-jerk” solution was an exit strategy.
 That’s how a lot of musicians respond.
 That’s how I responded, several times.
 I got close to big deals and my fear was so epic I walked away.
 It’s more common than you think.
 And let me just say, the fear of being controlled and manipulated is a natural fear when you sign on that dotted line.
 But knowing who you are, knowing the business are your trump cards.
 And awareness so you are not caught with your pants down at a critical moment.
 Fear plays a major role in your decisions.
 It’s up to you whether it’s conscious or not.
 The more conscious, the more you are in the driver’s seat.